 Honestly, I haven’t found a frozen meatball that I really like, but if you have then go ahead and skip the meatball part of this recipe and add frozen meatballs.

 Sometimes we just make the meatballs for this soup, double the batch, and freeze them for a later time.
-That way when we go to make this recipe that part is already finished, cutting the recipe time down in half.
+So when we get a craving for Italian Meatball Soup, the meatballs are ready and waiting for us.

 Meatballs, pasta and vegetables in a super flavorful broth topped with grated parmesan cheese…this comforting soup recipe has all you need in one bowl!

 - 1/4 teaspoon ground nutmeg (or several grates of fresh nutmeg)

 - 2 eggs